 Park visitors must take adequate fuel, water, food and first aid supplies as no services or facilities are available.

 Visitors can fish in most parts of the marine park but, to protect marine biodiversity, there are restrictions on certain types of fishing activities in different areas so please download the park brochure and ‘know your zones’.
 For bag, size and possession limits see fish.wa.gov.au.

 Three British atomic weapons tests were carried out at the Montebello Islands in 1952 and 1956.
 Concrete bunkers, monitoring stations, roads and scrap metal can still be found on some islands, and the former military operational headquarters can still be seen on the southern end of Hermite Island.

-As slightly elevated radiation levels still occur at test sites on Hermite and Alpha islands, visitors should limit visits to one hour per day.
+As slightly elevated radiation levels still occur at test sites on Trimouille and Alpha Islands, visitors should limit visits to one hour per day.
 Do not disturb the soil and do not handle or remove relics associated with the tests.

-The Montebello Islands are offshore and relatively remote.
+The Montebello Islands Marine Park is offshore and relatively remote.
 Navigation to the islands should only be attempted in favourable weather conditions and in suitably sized and equipped vessels.
 Visitors are urged to be vigilant for cyclone warnings, especially from November to April.

 Please refer to the Management Plan for the Montebello/Barrow Islands Marine Conservation Reserves in the Downloads & Resources tab for further information on permitted activities.

 Marine Parks App